 I have supervised the following projects to successful completion in recent years:

-- Louise Powell (as second supervisor), The Crisis of Masculinity: Twins, Early Modern Medicine, and Drama, 1594-1655 (2018).
+- Louise Powell, The Crisis of Masculinity: Twins, Early Modern Medicine, and Drama, 1594-1655 (2018).

 Current PhD supervisions

 I currently act as first supervisor for the following six PhD projects:

 Helen Keighley: Performing Heritage: Processes of Narrative Creation at Heritage Visitor Attractions